 Did you download our Personal Information Worksheet (Word , Google Doc , PDF ) in Lesson 1 of this tutorial?
 Remember that you can bring it with you to fill out job applications in person.
-You can also copy & paste from it to apply for jobs online.
+You can also copy and paste from it to apply for jobs online.

 Applying for jobs online

-Though some companies still use paper applications, most modern businesses require you to complete an application online—including national brands like Walmart, Bank of America, Ford Motor Company, and millions of others.
+Although some companies still use paper applications, most modern businesses require you to complete an application online—including national brands like Walmart, Bank of America, Ford Motor Co., and millions of others.

 When you apply for a job online, you may be asked to create an account for the website, fill out a form, and/or attach your resume.
-Every online application is different.
+Each online application is different.
 If you know what to expect, however, you'll be prepared for almost anything.

 Searching for jobs

 Many company career pages begin with a job search.
-This gives you the opportunity to search for a specific position, or just see if the company has any job openings.
-You can also narrow it down to your city and state, if the company is a national brand.
+This gives you an opportunity to search for a specific position or see if the company has any job openings.
+You can also narrow it down to your city and state if the company is a national brand.

-To learn more about searching for jobs, visit our full Job Search tutorial.
+To learn more about searching for jobs, visit our Job Search tutorial.

 Creating an account

-To apply for a job online, you usually have to create an account first.
+To apply for a job online, you typically have to create an account first.
 Because every company has its own website (and its own application system), you can expect to have to do this several times during your job search.

-Your online application will contain a good deal of personal information (including your Social Security number).
-Therefore, it's very important that you create a strong password to protect your account.
+Your online application will contain a good amount of personal information (including your Social Security Number).
+Therefore, it's important to create a strong password to protect your account.
 For help, check out Passwords: the First Step to Safety in our Internet Safety tutorial.